paigeshin/ios_translator/README.md

 - Options

-  - input, where your original file is
+  - input => where your original file is

-  - output, where your output files will be
+  - output => where your output files will be

-  - from, indicate your original language
+  - from => indicate your original language

     example) "hello world" is english

-  - to, provide your target languages
+  - to => provide your target languages

     example) if you provide these languages, ["de", "fr"], your localizable.strings will be translated into german and french